-Jatigede East Ring Road is projected to be a new road connecting Wado-Tolengas.
-It was cut off due to submergence by the reservoir due to the construction of the Jatigede Dam.
+Jatigede East Ring Road is a road that is projected as a new road connecting Wado-Tolengas which was cut off due to submergence by the reservoir due to the construction of the Jatigede Dam.
 (I Gde Budi Indrawan,ST, M.Eng., Ph.D., 2019).
-In the Jatigede Reservoir East Ring Road Construction Project, the low quality of the work package resulted.
-It is clearly seen from a number of findings in the field that the unavailability of drainage in the event of heavy rain when flushing the area will cause long cracks due to the unstable contours of the soil in the area, which can endanger road users when passing through the lane especially since the lane is one of the main routes for tourists so it is very important to pay attention to the road whether it is used or not.
-One of the factors causing the above problems is the importance of evaluating road geometry.
-This evaluation is done manually through regulations in the road geometry guidelines, which can be a solution to the above problems with the evaluation can solve planning and implementation problems so that it can provide the best results, such as well-organized, comfortable and safe roads used by motorists.
+In the Jatigede Reservoir East Ring Road Construction Project, the low quality of the work package results.
+It is clearly seen from a number of findings in the field that the unavailability of drainage in the event of heavy rain when flushing the area will cause long cracks due to the unstable contours of the soil in the area. which can endanger road users when passing through the lane especially since the lane is one of the main routes for tourists so it is very important to pay attention to the road whether it is used or not.
+To find out one of the factors causing the above problems is the importance of evaluating road geometry.
+This evaluation is done manually through regulations in the road geometry guidelines can be a solution to the above problems, with the evaluation can solve planning and implementation problems so that it can provide the best results such as well-organized, comfortable and safe roads used by motorists.

-2. Literature Review

-2.1 Road Geometric
+2. Literature Review 2.1 Road Geometric

-Road geometry is part of road planning, which emphasizes physical form planning to provide optimal service to traffic and access between locations.
-In general, road geometry design involves several aspects, such as road width, curvature, road flatness, and visibility, as well as a combination of these parts for roads and crossings between two or more road sections.
-(Gunawan, Gunawan, RY, Rifai, AI, & Irianto, MA (2022).
-AutoCAD® 2D untuk Desain Geometrik Tol Terbanggi Besar-Pematang Panggang (Sta.
-28+ 650-Sta.
-53+ 650).
-Warga Negara: Jurnal Ilmiah Multidisiplin Indonesia , 2 (5), 757-765., 2022).
-The purpose of geometric planning is to produce safe infrastructure and efficient traffic flow services and maximize the ratio of the level of use/cost of implementation.
+Road geometric is part of road planning that emphasize sphysical form planning to provide optimal service to traffic and access between locations.
+Ingeneral, designing road geometric involves several aspects such as road width, curve, roadflatness, and visibility, as well as the combination of these parts for roads and crossings between two or more road segments.
+In addition, the geometric elements in planning consist of horizontal alignment and vertical alignment (Gunawan, 2022).
+The purpose of geometric planning is to produce safe infrastructure, efficient traffic flow services, and maximize the ratio of the level of use/cost of implementation.
 The space, shape, and size of the street are said to be good if they can provide a sense of security and comfort to road users.
-(Lubis, Evaluasi geometrik jalan pada tikungan Laowomaru., 2019).
+(Lubis, Evaluasi geometrik jalan pada tikungan Laowomaru., 2019)

 Road geometric design has the principle that the road alignment must be designed in such a way with its geometric elements.
-In addition, it must optimize the effectiveness and efficiency of meeting the needs of the quantity and quality of vehicle movements that will pass through it with the availability of resources, the environment, and society, and refer to applicable laws and regulations.
+In addition, it must optimize the effectiveness and efficiency between meeting the needs of the quantity and quality of vehicle movements that will pass through it with the availability of resources, the environment, and society, and refer to applicable laws and regulations.
 (EndryZ.Djamal R. A., 22).

 In determining the geometric design of a road, one must pay attention to several criteria.
 User safety is the main criterion in the geometric planning of a road.
 Geometric features can determine the shape of the driveway, such as curve radius, deflection angle, spiral length, tangent length, and road/lane/shoulder width, and any or all of these can be customized by the designer.
 These elements are elements in the geometric path used in planning (Nugroho, 2022).
-Road geometrics can be divided into three main parts: horizontal alignment, vertical alignment and cross-section, which, when combined, provide a three-dimensional layout for the roadway.
+Road geometrics can be divided into three main parts: horizontal alignment, vertical alignment and cross section, which when combined provide a three-dimensional layout for the roadway.
 (A.B.
 Osunkunle, 2017).